-IfJ has a commitment to raising public awareness about the needs of vulnerable people.
+IfJ has a commitment to raising public awareness regarding the needs of vulnerable people.

-As part of this role through collaborative work, we actively engage in discussions and campaigns by joining other organisations involved in the justice system.
+In order to raise awareness, we actively engage in collaborative work, joining in discussions and campaigns with other organisations involed in the justice system.

-IfJ is a member of the Care not Custody coalition where organisations and professional bodies in membership have agreed to work together to support the government in keeping its ‘Care not Custody’ promise and also to hold government accountable for effective delivery.
+IfJ is a member of the Care not Custody coalition, in which organisations and professional bodies in membership have agreed to work together to support the government to keep its ‘Care not Custody’ promise, and also to hold the government accountable for effective delivery.
 The coalition is well placed to monitor the implementation of liaison and diversion arrangements, offering support for positive steps and raising concerns where they arise.

 The Bradley Report presents a comprehensive plan to reduce reoffending and improve public health by ending the revolving door to custody for mentally ill and learning disabled offenders.
 Following this report, The Prison Reform Trust called on the government to implement Lord Bradley's recommendations without delay.